lempiy/Kottans-Pizza-Api/docs/USERS.md

         "Passwords do not match",
         "Email is not valid",
         "Password is not valid.
-Min length is 8", "User with such username already exist"
+Min length is 8", "User with such username already exist",
-    ]
+        "Wrong store credentials",
+        "Store password is not valid.
+Min length is 8" ]
 }
 ```